wakkihaya/neurotechjp/src/md/en/blog/harrison-canning-rit.md

 subtitle: "For this interview, I had the opportunity to talk with Harrison Canning, a student at RIT majoring in neurotechnology, a founder and leader of a 90-member student research team in neurotechnology, and a founder of a media company that provides original contents on neurotechnology."
 description: "For this interview, I had the opportunity to talk with Harrison Canning, a student at RIT majoring in neurotechnology, a founder and leader of a 90-member student research team in neurotechnology, and a founder of a media company that provides original contents on neurotechnology."
 datePublished: "2021/6/6"
-bannerPhoto: "/ogp.png"
+bannerPhoto: "/img/harrison-canning-rit/harrison-top.jpg"
 category: "Interview"
 ---

-//TODO: Add images.
+//TODO: change order of articles.

 &nbsp;